Nicotine limit for both snus and nicotine pouches.

 The report proposes that both tobacco snuff and nicotine pouches should not have a higher nicotine content than 12 mg/gram.
 At present, the nicotine content of a "normal" tobacco product is between 8 and 10 mg/gram.
 But there are also other factors, such as moisture and ph value which ultimately determines nicotine delivery.

 "It was very difficult to set a limit.
-But after comparing how different countries do it, how producers assess the strength and what experts in the field say, we ended up with 12 mg/gram.
+But after comparing what different countries do, how producers assess potency and what experts in the field say, we ended up with 12 mg/gram.
 But I am sure that this discussion will continue before this proposal can become a reality," says Inga-Lill Askersjö.

 Ban on all nicotine use during school hours

 The report also proposes a complete ban on the use of nicotine products during school hours - all the way up to upper secondary school.
-According to Inga-Lill Askersjö, it is not only a problem that the use of nicotine pouches has increased in schools.
-It is also because the use of nicotine pouches has become too visible, she says.
+According to Inga-Lill Askersjö, it is not just a problem that the use of nicotine pouches has increased in schools.
+It is also that the use of nicotine pouches has become too visible, she says.

 "Young people do what their friends do.
 If they see a friend snusing or waving their canister, there is a greater risk that others will follow suit.
 It is this use that we want to prevent.
 If it's not allowed to use snus during school hours, it won't be as visible anymore and maybe fewer people will start," says Inga-Lill Askersjö.